revelatio/rvl-pipe-mongodb/README.md

 )()
 ```

-- `runQueryCount`: Exactly as `runQueryExists` but will return how many documents match on the DB
+- `runQueryCount(collection, filterFn, propName)`: Exactly as `runQueryExists` but will return how many documents match on the DB

 ```javascript
 return ensure(